 CLIMATE FINANCING

-Crédit Agricole is the market leader in the area of green bonds and can proudly claim to have been a forerunner in this segment for more than ten years.
-The CO2 footprint of our loan book has been analysed since as early as 2011.
-Additionally, for several years we have been consistently implementing sector measures that rule out offshore drilling in the Arctic as well as mining and coal power.
-The Group is convinced that it is essential to decarbonise our economies while preserving their value creation at the same time.
+Crédit Agricole is the market leader in green bonds and can proudly claim to have been a pioneer in this segment for more than ten years.
+We have been analysing the carbon footprint of our loan book since 2011.
+We have also been consistently implementing sector measures for several years that exclude offshore drilling in the Arctic as well as (coal) mining and coal-fired power.
+The Group is convinced that it is essential to decarbonise our economies while maintaining their value creation.

 ‘‘